AFRICAN TRADITIONAL RELIGIONS AND CULTURE

 4. The arts and sacred spaces have to do with what is considered Holy by the different practicing groups.

-Many beliefs common among different African religions appear in their creation stories such as:
+Many beliefs common among different African religions appear in their creation stories such as: 1.
+The spiritual cosmos populated by divine beings, sometimes in a hierarchial order. |

 The Big Four